MoserMichael/python-obj-system/gen-iterator.md

 ### <a id='s0-1-1' />Iterator example

-An iterator object is one that returns a sequence of values. the next value of the sequence is returned by the  \_\_next\_\_ member of the object, a StopIteration exception is raised, once the last element of the sequence has been returned.
-I was surprised, that python is using exceptions, as part of regular control flow!
-But it makes sence: raising an exception is different, and can't be confused with returning a regular return value.
+An iterator object is one that returns a sequence of values. the next value of the sequence is returned by the  \_\_next\_\_ member of the object
+The following example returns the first ten fibonacci numbers.
+The object of type FibIter knows how to compute the current fibonacci number, and to compute the next one.

 __Source:__